BluePasserine/PackageDump-Scripts/README.md

 ### Parameters
 * Folder - The root folder to recursively look through.
-* Group - Link together a number of different analysis reports for future comparison.
+* Group - A group is a container of analysis reports.
 Create one Group for each application or codebase, it's really up to you.
 * Ignore - A wildcard filter, typically of your own package prefix, to ignore in the report.
 For example BluePasserine* will ignore any packages that start with BluePasserine.
 * ApiKey - Your API key from https://www.packagedump.com/Account/Licensing